PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_React_Native.md

 - `USER_ID` – if set.
 Read more about the [User ID](#user-id).
 - `EMAIL` – if set.
 Read more about the [email](#user-email-address).
 - `VISITOR_ID` – always sent, ID of the mobile application user, generated by the SDK.
-- `DEVICE_ID` – Advertising ID that, by default, is fetched automatically when the tracker instance is created (only on Android).
+- `DEVICE_ID` – The device ID is an additional, non-empty unique string identifying the device.
+By default, device ID is empty.

 Profile attributes for the user that are tracked will be shown on the `Audience Manager` -> `Profile Browser` tab.